Student Internship Guidelines

 Fine Arts & Humanities Internships

-Internship credit is available to our Fine Arts, Individualized, Visual Studies, and Writing and Literature majors through the Fine Art Studio Elective Internship Course.
-Eligible students (junior standing) are responsible for securing a position at an internship site of academic relevance that is enriching to the student’s field of study.
+Internship credit is available to our Fine Arts, Individualized, and Visual Studies majors through the Fine Art Studio Elective Internship Course.
+Students are responsible for securing a position at an internship site of academic relevance that is enriching to the student’s field of study.
 Sites should be able to offer 90 -120 hours of work for the 15 week semester.

-Students should go to the Records Office on either campus to manually register for the internship course.
-No additional forms are needed at this time.
 An advanced student not yet at Junior standing can submit a signed waiver from their Advisor or Chair permitting early entrance to the internship course.
 There will be 2 internship meetings during the first two weeks of class.
+It is very important to attend these meetings.

-Students registered for the Internship course must attend one of the mandatory class meetings to submit their completed Internship Forms to the course instructor, Kelli Yon, before the add/drop period ends.
+Students registered for the Internship course must attend one of the mandatory class meetings to submit their completed Internship Forms to the course instructor before the add/drop period ends.
 Students who do not attend the class meeting, or who do not secure a position at an internship site by the end of the add/drop period must drop the course to avoid receiving an F.

 Majors with Internship Requirements